-'''

-role(x) \in \{Administrators, Users\}
+$role(x) \in \{Administrators, Users\}$

-'''

-A simple role-based view of other principals p is
+- A simple role-based view of other principals p is

-$p \in \{Me, My \text{ group, The World}\}\$
+$p \in \{Me, My \text{ group, The World}\}$

-- Access Control Lists - Guard looks for entry (S,A,O) in the ACL, when deciding if S is authorised to perform A on O. - ACLs may become very large. - Role-Based Security becomes difficult to design, manage and understand when there are many roles, many types of actions A, and many types of objects O.
+- Access Control Lists - Guard looks for entry (S, A, O) in the ACL, when deciding if S is authorised to perform A on O. - ACLs may become very large. - Role-Based Security becomes difficult to design, manage and understand when there are many roles, many types of actions A, and many types of objects O.

-Other Topics
+Other Topics in Lampson

-- Distributed vs. Local Access Control - Access control is easiest on a standalone machine. - On distributed systems, communications between the Guard, Subject, Object and Actor must be either provably secure or trusted. - "Trusted" is not the same as "provably secure", for if there is no insecurity there is no need for trust. - On pages 42-45, Lampson describes the concept of a "chain of trust". - Note: cryptographic "trust chaining" is a very important technology, but it is outside the scope of assessment in this course unless it is emphasised in a student oral presentation. - My goal in these introductory lectures is to help you develop a general understanding of the most important security techniques and technologies. - A lecture slide can give you (at most) an overview of a technical topic. - If you don't complete the reading assignments, or if you don't think about what you have read, you will learn very little in this course. - Oral presentations, as delivered by you and your fellow students, will define the focus (for assessment purposes) of this year's offering of COMPSCI 725.
+- Distributed vs. Local Access Control - Access control is easiest on a standalone machine. - On distributed systems, communications between the Guard, Subject, Object and Actor must be either provably secure or trusted. - "Trusted" is not the same as "provably secure", for if there is no insecurity there is no need for trust. - On pages 42-45, Lampson describes the concept of a "chain of trust". - Note: cryptographic "trust chaining" is a very important technology, but it is outside the scope of assessment in this course unless it is emphasised in a student oral presentation.